tarantool/cartridge/rst/cartridge_dev.rst

 * ``/var/lib/tarantool/<instance_name>/config.yml`` for instances deployed from
   RPM packages and managed by ``systemd``.
 * ``/home/<username>/tarantool_state/var/lib/tarantool/config.yml`` for
-  instances deployed from archives.
+  instances deployed from tar+gz archives.

 The cluster's configuration is a Lua table, downloaded and uploaded as YAML.
-If some application-specific configuration data, e.g., a database schema as defined by DDL (data definition language), has to be stored on every instance in the cluster, you can implement your own API by adding a custom section to the table.
+If some application-specific configuration data, e.g. a database schema as defined by DDL (data definition language), needs to be stored on every instance in the cluster, you can implement your own API by adding a custom section to the table.
 The cluster will help you spread it safely across all instances.

-Such section goes in parallel (in the same file) with the topology-specific and ``vshard``-specific ones the cluster automatically generates.
+Such section goes in the same file with topology-specific and ``vshard``-specific sections that the cluster generates automatically.
 Unlike the generated, the custom section's modification, validation, and application logic has to be defined.